 Project Summary: Maintenance Center:

-The City of Lake Oswego began construction of the new Maintenance Center on July 11, 2016.
-The new complex is being built on the same property as the existing maintenance center on Jean Road, and will include a new administration building with maintenance and fleet shops, a decant facility, and storage for vehicles and equipment.
-As an alternative to the traditional competitive bidding process, the City decided to use a Construction Manager General Contractor (CM/GC) Method, as it allows for more collaboration and flexibility on the complex design of this project.
+The City of Lake Oswego's new Maintenance Center is complete.
+The new complex was built on the same property as the previous maintenance center which was located on Jean Road.
+It includes a new administration building with maintenance and fleet shops, a decant facility, and storage for vehicles and equipment.
+As an alternative to the traditional competitive bidding process, the City used a Construction Manager General Contractor (CM/GC) Method, as it allowed for more collaboration and flexibility on the complex design of the project.
 Use of CM/GC also allowed the City to negotiate a Guaranteed Maximum Price (GMP) before construction began.
-The “do not exceed” GMP has been set at $10,631,287 for construction, with another $3 million allocated for “soft costs”, which include owners representative charges, architectural fees, and costs for new equipment, furniture, and moving.
-The total budget has been set at $13,632,000.
-Construction will take place in several strategic phases, as staff will remain working on site while construction takes place.
-Staff will begin moving into new buildings in September.
-Full completion of the project is expected in early November 2017.
+The “do not exceed” GMP has been set at $10,631,287 for construction, with another $3 million allocated for “soft costs”, which included owners representative charges, architectural fees, and costs for new equipment, furniture, and moving.
+The total budget was set at $13,632,000.
+Construction took place in several strategic phases, as staff remained working on site while construction took place.
+Staff began moving into the new buildings in September.
+Completion of the project commenced in November.

 -Three electric charging stations for resident and employee vehicles (personal and city-owned)

 -20 “solar tube” skylights to eliminate need for artificial lighting